 Prior to joining ESI, Elinore spent 4 years as the lead designer for several exhibitions for the Liberty Science Center in New Jersey and its Experience Services department.

 Elinore holds an MA in Exhibition Design from the Fashion Institute of Technology and a BA in Architecture & Urban Design from the Technion- Machon Technologi Le’ Israel.
 She will bring her excellent organizational and management skills and great passion for experiential design to your project.

 As a Senior Physical Designer at ESI, Mana is responsible for the overall experience design direction of physical spaces, coordinating with architecture firms and production partners.
 She designs the physical space and creates visualizations of it through 3D modeling, renderings and drawings.

-Mana is a licensed architect in the State of Alabama and LEED AP certified with over 10 years of experience working on corporate, commercial, hospitality, transit, residential, interior and industrial design projects.
+Mana is a licensed architect and LEED AP certified with over 10 years of experience working on corporate, commercial, hospitality, transit, residential, interior and industrial design projects.
 As a multi-disciplinary designer, she is interested in projects that cross the boundaries of traditional disciplines: the areas in which architecture meets industrial design, where interior meets user experience design and where physical space integrates into digital content to create a holistic and meaningful experience for the users of the space.